Vshah21/Assignment/README.md

 - Add a Register feature to allow new users to access the website.

+- Users can change their passwords if they have forgotten it.

-- Add feature that adds the movie to the users favourites.
+- An Add feature that adds the movie to the users favourites.

 - The web page needs routing to different pages but still following the SPA rule.
 A react router dom dependency can be used in react.

 - Even though pg-promise is a good interface for nodejs, it only allows PostgresSql as a database which can be restricting if you would like to use another database.
 There are other tools such as knex.js, pg to connect and send requests to the database.

+- Deploy the App to a cloud based service such as heroku or digital ocean

 ## Security issues